near/docs/docs/validator/delegation.md

 ```
 Where `<POOL_ID>` is `valeraverim.pool.f863973.m0` and `<OWNER_ID>` is `meerkat.testnet`.
 The staked balance is `100663740438210643632989745`, or `100.66` tokens.

+A pool's rewards only compound if it has been "pinged", which means either having a direct action performed on it (like someone delegating or undelegating) or if the `ping` method is called on it once within a particular epoch.
+This is important to do if you run a pool and want your delegators to see updated reward balances.

-Use the call method `ping` to re-calculate your rewards up to the previous epoch:
+Use the call method `ping` to re-calculate the rewards up to the previous epoch:

 ```
 near call <POOL_ID> ping '{}' --accountId <OWNER_ID>
 ```